 - Try to create a regular schedule for bowel movements, especially after a meal

 Treatment for chronic constipation usually begins with diet and lifestyle changes meant to increase the speed at which stool moves through your intestines as described in prevention strategies above.
 If those changes don’t help, your doctor may recommend medications or surgery.
-Please see a physican prior to self-treating this condition to avoid missing a serious or life-threatening condition.
+Please see a physician, prior to self-treating this condition to avoid missing a serious or life-threatening condition.

-Over the counter laxatives
+Over the Counter Laxatives

 Several types of laxatives exist.
 Each works somewhat differently to make it easier to have a bowel movement.
 The following are available over the counter: